Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Higher construction costs due to additional structural requirements

-• Requires sturdy railings and proper stairs for safety
+• Requires sturdy railings and proper stairs throughout

-Ideal for: Properties with hillside views in areas like Loudon, Kingston, or the Cumberland Plateau where maximizing your outdoor experience is a priority.
+Ideal for: Properties with hillside views in Loudon, Kingston, or the Cumberland Plateau where maximizing views and outdoor experience is the primary goal.

 5. Attached Pergola Deck

-This style combines a traditional deck with a pergola structure overhead, providing partial shade and a framework for climbing plants, lighting, or outdoor curtains.
+This style combines a standard deck with a pergola structure overhead.
+It provides partial shade and a framework for plants, lighting, or outdoor curtains.

 Pros: